Los Angeles Car Accident Attorney Near Me

 Mudslides

 Flooding can, in turn, cause mudslides.
 Mudslides are common when there is a lot of rainfall in an area without trees, cement, and other infrastructure to absorb it.
 Rain meets with dirt to create a large amount of mud that has nowhere to go.
-Homeowners should keep a careful watch of potential mudslides in their areas.
+Homeowners should keep a careful watch for potential mudslides in their areas.

-Common Types of Injuries Car Accident Victims Get
+Common Types Of Injuries Car Accident Victims Get

-- Cuts and bruises
+- Cuts and bruises.

-- Lacerations
+- Lacerations.

-- Fractures and broken bones
+- Fractures and broken bones.

-- Head and neck injuries
+- Head and neck injuries.

-- Whiplash
+- Whiplash.

-- Spinal cord injuries
+- Spinal cord injuries.

-- Traumatic brain injuries
+- Traumatic brain injuries.

 Rear-End Accidents